orbeon/orbeon-forms-doc/form-builder/formulas.md

     - Control name
     - Formula

+See also the blog post [Improvements to variables in formulas](https://blog.orbeon.com/2022/04/improvements-to-variables-in-formulas.html).

 ### Resolution of repeated controls

 When referring to controls that are repeated, for example within repeated grids or repeated sections, a variable can return a sequence of multiple values.
 Each value corresponds to a repeated control.